andro951/WeaponEnchantments/Readme.md

 > The consumed item is Offered just like with the Offer button.
 The only difference is you will not get ore, but you will get all of the enchantments/experience as essence/power booster back.

 #### Infusing Armor
-Allows you to consume a piece of armor and replace the set bonus of an item with one from another.
+Infusing armor allows you to consume a piece of armor and replace the set bonus of an item with one from another.
 The piece of armor will act like the consumed one for the purposes of determining set bonuses.
 The piece of armor will also look like the consumed one while equiped.